 The session should help you to plan and prioritize the next couple of sprints.
 Everybody should leave the meeting feeling like they know what to do next, meaning that tasks are set, assigned, estimated, and aligned with your overall project and company goals.

-Build your own visual, collaborative product backlog.Try it now
+Build your own visual, collaborative product backlog in Lucidspark.Try it free

 We've collaborated with Roman Pichler to recreate two of his most popular tools, the Product Vision Board and the GO Product Roadmap, as Lucidspark templates.
 Learn more about Roman and these Agile product management tools.